5 Unexpected Beauty Spots In London’s Green Belt

 5. Hitchin Lavender Fields, Hertfordshire

-Hitchin Lavender Fields, located 11 miles from Luton Airport, have grown in popularity due to social media.
+Hitchin Lavender Fields, located 11 miles from Luton Airport, has grown in popularity due to social media.
 The farm, primarily in the business of growing lavender for oil, now attracts visitors from around the world.

 How to visit